Greene County Rural Health Network

 Guidelines for Development of Proposals

 We are requesting brief proposals.
 Your entire application should be no more than the equivalent of 2 pages!
 All sponsors of proposals are required to complete the following five items:

 - Project Purpose.
-Briefly state how the project will help people improve their health status.
+Briefly state how the project will help Greene County residents improve their health status.
 For example, how will it either promote weight-loss, better nutrition, exercise, alcohol and drug abuse prevention, improved mental health, prevention and improved management of diabetes, improved compliance with health screening guidelines for breast cancer, or some other objective?
 Funds may be used for practically any purpose as long as it promotes the health status of people in Greene County.

 - Purpose of the Funding: List and describe the items, products, services, or fees that the award will pay for.
 You do NOT have to demonstrate sustainability of your project.